pushrocks/smartsocket/README.md

     allowedRoles:[mySocketRole] // all roles that have access to a specific function });

-// A smartsocket exposes a .clientCall() that gets
+// A "Smartsocket" exposes a .clientCall() that gets
-// 1. the name of the SocketFunctin on the client side
+// 1. the name of the "SocketFunction" on the client side
 // 2. the data to pass in
 // 3.
-And a target connection (there can be multiple connections at once)
+And a target "SocketConnection" (there can be multiple connections at once)
 // any unique id association is done internally mySmartsocket.clientCall("restart",data,someTargetConnection)
     .then((responseData) => {